Libraries & toolchains

 export HSA_ENABLE_SDMA=[0-1]

 It causes host-to-device and device-to-host copies to use compute shader blit kernels rather than the dedicated DMA copy engines.
-It has been shown that high HtoD and DtoH copy throughput can be achieved this way.
-At a cost of less compute power available for computation
+It has been shown that high HtoD and DtoH copy throughput can be achieved this way at a cost of less compute power available for computations.

 export HIPCC_VERBOSE=[0-1]